algobulls/pyalgotrading/docs/brokers/connecting_alpaca.md

 ---
 - Navigate to the `Broking Details` sections
-- here you will see all the brokers you are connected with and their active status under `primary` column [![pythonbuild](../python_build/imgs_v2/pyBuild_broking_details.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/pyBuild_broking_details.png)
+- Here you will see all the brokers you are connected with and their active status under `primary` column [![pythonbuild](../python_build/imgs_v2/pyBuild_broking_details.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/pyBuild_broking_details.png)